 3. Infrastructure automation

-Argo Workflows can also be used to automate infrastructure processes, such as setting up cloud accounts, then provisioning new resources in them.
+Argo Workflows can also be used to automate infrastructure processes, such as setting up cloud accounts and then provisioning new resources.
 It’s a good generalized alternative to regular IaC solutions when you have complex dependency chains or need to schedule infrastructure interactions.

 All these workflows require multiple stages to achieve the final output.
 Argo Workflows lets you accurately model the entire process as a sequence of independent steps, where the output from one job becomes the next job’s input.